 Spearmint, English Mint

-Mentha spicata L. is the correct and accepted scientific name for this species.
-It was described by Carl von Linnaeus in Species Plantarum in 1753.
+Mentha spicata L. is the accepted scientific name for this species of Mentha.
+Both the genus AND species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 I bought this Mentha spicata from a local garden club plant sale in May 2017.
 This was the first year I have grown any kind of mint so I was anxious to get it planted where it could grow and spread as it pleased.
 I had a perfect spot, hopefully, in front of the chicken house.
 Provided it doesn’t get to much shade.

 Zones: USDA Zones 4a-11 (-30 to 40° F).